TerminalJack/Spriter2UnityDX/README.md

 This component is responsible for updating its corresponding sprite renderer's `Order in Layer` property, where larger values indicate sprites that are closer to the camera.
 The `Sorting Order Updater` component will either be on the same game object as the sprite renderer or, if the sprite requires a `Dynamic Pivot 2D` component, it will be on the same game object as the pivot component.
 (See the image under the description of the `Dynamic Pivot 2D` component for an example of this.)

 The 'sorting order' roughly corresponds to Spriter's z-index.
-Spriter's z-index (its value multiplied by -0.001, to be exact) is stored in the `localPosition.z` property of either the pivot's transform, if any, or the sprite render's transform.
+Spriter's z-index (its value multiplied by -0.001, to be exact) is stored in the `localPosition.z` property of either the pivot's transform, if any, or the sprite renderer's transform.

 >Large values (negative *or* positive) aren't used so that the sprites stay within the camera's clipping space.